JaredW1911/Module-10/README.md

 and run `npm run test` from the command line.

 ## Questions
-If you have any questions about the repo, please [open an issue](https://github.com/deckiedevs/team-profile-generator/issues) or contact me via email at jaredwilliams1019@gmail.com.
-You can find more of my work on my GitHub, [deckiedevs](https://github.com/JaredW1911/Module-10).
+If you have any questions about the repo, please contact me via email at jaredwilliams1019@gmail.com.
+You can find more of my work on my GitHub, [JaredW1911](https://github.com/JaredW1911/Module-10).